DonnyZhao/wbteq/README.md

 # Wrapper for Teradata BTEQ Command

 **BTEQ** is a Teradata utility for execute BTEQ command, it supports read value from envrionment, but only for Unix/Linux platform.
-I could find a way to ask **BTEQ** to read %VAR% from Windows platform.
+I could **not** find a way to ask **BTEQ** to read %VAR% from Windows platform.

 The main purpose for this **wbteq** is to define variables in the bteq scripts.